GrantMeStrength/RetroComputerInstructionManual/architecture.md

-# Introduction to system architecture
+# A quick look at system architecture

 Welcome to the state-of-the-art, mid-1970s edition!